d4ndox/mnp/README.md

 ## How to setup a payment

+Three ways to monitor a payment.
+But you start by listing all subaddresses and decide which address to use.
+I do NOT recommend the subaddress on index 0.
-List all subaddresses and indices.
+List all subaddresses and indices with the command mnp-payment:

 ```bash
 $ ./mnp-payment --list